 - Incorporating advanced practice courses in pharmacology, pathophysiology and health assessment.

 - Learning about emerging trends in nursing, healthcare and society — including opportunities to learn more about complementary therapies.

 - Preparing for doctoral study.
-Some credits earned in the Master of Science: Nurse Educator may be applied toward St. Kate's Doctor of Nursing Practice degree.
+Some credits earned in the Master of Science: Nurse Educator may be applied toward St. Kate's post-master's Doctor of Nursing Practice degree.